kieran-walker-0/HIBPpy/README.md

 ## Features
  - Interactive CLI with simple navigation & invalid input handling.
- - Completely native, no third-party libraries required.
+ - Cross-platform and completely Python native, no third-party libraries required.
  - Generates a time-stamped report of all domains, breach dates and types of data compromised.
  - Automatic hashing for the PwnedPasswords API (hashlib)